-If you have just been offered or started a new job you’ll probably want to do all you can to succeed and make a positive impact.
-A great way to help you achieve this is to create your own 30/60/90 day plan.
+When you start a new job you’ll want to do all you can to succeed.
+A great way to help yourself is to create a 30/60/90 day plan.

 What is a 30/60/90 Day Plan?

-A 30-60-90 day plan is what it sounds like: a document that articulates your intentions for the first 30, 60, and 90 days of a new job.
-It lists your high-level priorities and actionable goals, as well as the metrics you’ll use to measure success in those first months.
+A 30-60-90 day plan is a document that details your intentions for the first 30, 60, and 90 days of a new job.
+It lists your high-level priorities and actionable goals, as well as the metrics you’ll use to measure success.
 Done well, it will help you make a positive first impression on your new employer.

 Why write a 30/60/90 Day Plan?

-A 30/60/90 day plan could come to fruition because your new manager has explicitly asked for one, or simply because you wish to aid your own transition into your new role.
-In either case, the goal is to set small, manageable targets that will help you achieve your goals in a structured and measureable way.
+You might write a 30/60/90 day plan because your new manager has explicitly asked for one, or simply because you wish to help your own transition into your new role.
+Either way, the goal is to set small, manageable targets that will help you achieve your goals in a structured and measureable way.

-Before you can write the details of your 30/60/90 plan, you’ll want to think about the high-level elements it needs to include.
+Before you write your plan think about the high-level elements it needs to include.
 For each phase, you’ll need to:

 - Personal – These goals are about building relationships with those around you and finding your place within your new company.